Gaming Setup for College Students Under 40000 India 2026

 Keyboard for Coding and Gaming

 The Cosmic Byte CB-GK-26 Firefly at Rs 1,599 is a membrane keyboard.
-For coding, it is fine.
+For coding, it’s fine.
 For gaming, it works.
-If you type a lot for assignments and find the membrane feel unsatisfying, upgrade to the Cosmic Byte CB-GK-40 mechanical at Rs 2,099 — it is Rs 500 more and significantly better for long typing sessions.
+If you type a lot for assignments and find the membrane feel unsatisfying, upgrade to the Cosmic Byte CB-GK-40 mechanical at Rs 2,099, it’s Rs 500 more and significantly better for long typing sessions.

 What to Buy First if the Full Budget Is Not Available